likchun/Final-year-project/README.md

 </br>

 ### **Advance settings & debug**
+_output_potential_enabled_
-- set output_potential_enabled to **true** if you need the time series for membrane potential.
-Caution: this function is work in progress, don't use this for very small time step _dt_ or very large simulation duration _T_.
+- set to **true** if you need the time series for membrane potential
+- Caution: this function is work in progress, don't use this for very small time step _dt_ or very large simulation duration _T_.

+_InputBuffer_
-If the program terminates unexpectedly right after it's executed, it's possible that _InputBuffer_ is too small, so that the matrix cannot be read.
+- if the program terminates unexpectedly right after it's executed, it's possible that _InputBuffer_ is too small, so that the matrix cannot be read.
-For **DIV66** and **RANDOM** matrix, 15000 will be enough.
+- for **DIV66** and **RANDOM** matrix, 15000 will be enough.
 Increase _InputBuffer_ if it's neccessary.

+_SpikeBuffer_
-If the program terminates unexpectedly after it's executed for some time, especially for lengthy simulation duration or strongly coupled networks, it's possible that _SpikeBuffer_ is too small.
+- if the program terminates unexpectedly after it's executed for some time, especially for lengthy simulation duration or strongly coupled networks, it's possible that _SpikeBuffer_ is too small.
-_SpikeBuffer_ must be greater than the total number of spikes of any node.
+- _SpikeBuffer_ must be greater than the total number of spikes of any node.

 </br>